otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-04-content-negotiation-relationships-n-layer-architecture.md

 ### Task 1

-In `week-02-apis-express-development-tools`, we briefly discussed caching.
+In `week-02-apis-express-development-tools`, we briefly discussed **caching**.
 In the `middleware` directory, create a new file called `cache.js` with the following code.

 ```javascript
 const cache = {};